rust-lang/book/src/ch17-04-streams.md

 of long-running operations, or throttle user interface events to avoid doing needless work.

-Let’s start by building a little stream of messages, as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol, as shown in Listing 17-33.
+Let’s start by building a little stream of messages as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol, as shown in Listing 17-33.